#IAM hiring

 But, Why is the freezer not featured when it was hyped?
 And why add those freezer references if we never see the freezer much beyond the door outside and the thermostat next to it?

-Zooble is assumed to get burgers from the freezer, as well as everyone else who crew position of fry cooks.
-Zooble is the only one we see actually cooking, as it was Jax's job to be more of a cashier/drive thru guy.
+Zooble is assumed to get burgers from the freezer, as well as everyone else who had the crew position of fry cook.
+Zooble is the only one we see actually cooking, as it was Jax's job to be more of a Cashier/Drive-thru guy.
 But Zooble is never seen going in.

-Since Goose used to work at McDonald's, my previous experience with working at Mickey D's is extremely relevant here, as i used to be a fry cook there myself, and I see some major holes in the narrative that might be implied/intentional due to the spawning aspect of computers, where patties just appear out of nowhere to be cooked instead, which seems like a plausible answer in the digital circus, rendering the freezer useless and only for decoration, but perhaps this is intentional?
+Since Goose used to work at McDonald's, my previous experience with working at Mickey D's is extremely relevant here, as i used to be a fry cook there myself.
+I see some major holes in the narrative that might be implied/intentional due to the spawning aspect of computers and viryual worlds, where patties just appear out of nowhere to be cooked instead, which seems like a plausible answer in the digital circus.
+This seemingly id rendering the freezer useless and only for decoration, but perhaps this is intentional or serves a different purpose entirely?

 At McDonald's, the crew has 3 specific duties, each assigned to specific workers:

-1. The fry cooks handle the responsibility of cooking burgers and other foods, save for the fries, making trips to the freezer often to gather the amount of patties necessary to make a burger, like a quarter pounder with cheese, an Angus beef sandwich, fillet O'fish, hamburger, cheeseburger, amongst others.
-Etc.
+1. The Fry Cooks handle the responsibility of cooking burgers and other foods, save for the fries, making trips to the freezer often to gather the amount of patties necessary to make a burger, like a quarter pounder with cheese, an Angus beef sandwich, Fillet O'fish, hamburger, cheeseburger, amongst others.
+Etc. They often put the patties cooked in these heated shelves for the sandwich artists to be take out at a moment's notice to fill the order.
+Wr see Zooble also doing this at 12:30-33 in episode four as she prepares the extra patties for the Gloinks and their momma.

-3. Then you have the cashiers/baristas/Front of House staff, like Pomni and Jax, who handled the customers directly and made coffee or tea.
-They don't do any of the cooking unless you count fries, which the cashiers in the front take care of as they're passively warmed and then scooped in fry holders, as pictured in some spots in the background as Pomni and Gangle walk by them in some shots.
-Jax mans the drive thru, and was put in charge of refilling the drink station, making coffee/iced tea, and refilling the ice cream machine, all responsibilities of real baristas/cashiers/Front of House staff at McDonald's (unless that ice cream machine's broken, if you know what I'm talking about).
-Some McDonald's locations have cashiers only doing cashier work like Pomni does, but sometimes Cashiers often have multifaceted jobs, kind of like Jax was, handling the register, but also resupplying machines, making coffee, and refilling the syrup containers at the drink stations (Note: This job is usually handled by the coke cola guys, as they've usually responsible for putting new soda in the machines when they make their rounds to restaurants that are sponsored by coke cola or repair them if broken).
+3. Then you have the cashiers/baristas/Front of House staff, like Pomni and Jax, who handled the customers directly and made coffee, tea, or Ice Cream/Milkshakes.
+They don't do any of the cooking unless you count fries, which the cashiers in the front take care of as they're passively warmed, and then scooped in fry holders, as pictured in some spots in the background as Pomni and Gangle walk by them in some shots.
+Jax mans the drive thru, and was put in charge of refilling the drink station, making coffee/iced tea, and refilling the ice cream machine, all responsibilities of real baristas/cashiers/Front of House staff at McDonald's (unless that ice cream machine's broken, if you know what I'm talking about, lol).
+Some McDonald's locations have cashiers only doing cashier work like Pomni does, but sometimes Cashiers often have multifaceted jobs, kind of like Jax was, handling the register, as well as the drive-thru, but also resupplying machines, making coffee, and refilling the syrup containers at the drink stations (Note: This job is usually handled by the coke cola guys, as they've usually responsible for putting new soda in the machines when they make their rounds to restaurants that are sponsored by coke cola or repair them if broken).
+However, a McDonald's employee can refill the drinks if need be.
 The Front of House Staff also cleans the bathrooms and the eating area, as Jax was instructed to do.

 One other thing to note is that Jax didn't exactly just slack off in this episode towards the beginning.